dieo20011/BE_ToDoList/README.md

    ```
    docker build -t todolist-api -f ToDoList_FS/Dockerfile .
    ```
-3. Set the required environment variables
+3. Set the required environment variables in Render
-4. Deploy to Render using the web service setup
+4. Deploy as a Web Service on Render, pointing to your repository

-### 4. Troubleshooting
+### 5. Troubleshooting

 If you encounter "exit status 1" errors in Render:
 - Check the build logs for specific errors